danjulio/gCore-featherwing/README.md

 A larger battery may also be used by connecting it to the terminals of one of the ICR10440 batteries.

+**Update: See the note in the Hardware directory readme about issues with the dual battery system.**

 #### GPIO Utilization
 | GPIO | Function | Notes |
 |:----:|:--------:|:-----:|